 Read about cataract surgery, a procedure to treat cataracts, where changes in the lens of the eye cause cloudy, blurry, or misty vision.

-Cavernous sinus thrombosis is a blood clot in the cavernous sinuses.
-It can be life-threatening.
+Read about cavernous sinus thrombosis, which is a blood clot in the cavernous sinuses that can be life-threatening.

-Cellulitis is a potentially serious infection of the deeper layers of skin.
+Cellulitis is a potentially serious infection in the deeper layers of your skin.
 Find out about the symptoms, causes, treatments and possible complications.

 Find out about cerebral palsy, including the symptoms, causes, when to get medical advice, how it's treated and what the outlook is.